MattRob64/Appunti-UniPR/Anno_3/Ingegneria del Software/Assegnamenti/VenditaOnline/README.md

 ## Before executing:
 This program was made using the IntelliJ IDEA IDE by JetBrains and was set up using Maven so if something unusual is found in the project structure I want to clarify that the project structure was created by the IDE and for convenience it was not changed.

-The javadoc is located inside the javadoc folder, at the root of the project.
+The Javadoc is located inside the javadoc folder, at the root of the project.

+The Javadoc was generated with the private visibility, so every item is visible, even the private ones.

+The messages in the execution terminal are coloured for a more readable experience.

 ## Step-by-step guide on how to use the Product Sales Manager application